geo-ant/varpro/README.md

 ### What is VarPro?

-Variable Projection (VarPro) is an algorithm that tatkes advantage of the fact that its fitting problem can be separated into linear and nonlinear parameters.
-First, the linear parameters are eliminated using some clever linear algebra.
-Then, the fitting problem is rewritten so that it depends only on the nonlinear parameters.
-Finally, this reduced problem is solved by using a general purpose nonlinear minimization algorithm, such as Levenberg-Marquardt (LM).
+Variable Projection (VarPro) is an algorithm that takes advantage of the separable nature of the model to fit.
+Using clever math, the fitting problem is rewritten so that it depends only on the nonlinear parameters of the separable model.
+This reduced problem is solved by using a nonlinear minimization algorithm, such as Levenberg-Marquardt.

 ### When Should You Give it a Try?